Pneumonia (Pneumococcal) Vaccine

 - Have had an organ or bone marrow transplant

-- Are taking medication that lowers immunity (such as chemotherapy or long-term steroids
+- Are taking medication that lowers immunity (such as chemotherapy or long-term steroids)

-Who should get the pneumonia vaccine?
+Who should get the pneumococcal pneumonia vaccine?

 - Adults ages 19-64 who smoke or have asthma

-- Anyone ages 2-64 who has a disease or condition that lower the body's resistance to infection, such as Hodgkin's disease, lymphoma or leukemia, kidney failure, multiple myeloma, nephrotic syndrome, HIV infection or AIDS, damaged spleen, or no spleen, or organ transplant.
+- Anyone ages 2-64 who has a disease or condition that lowers the body's resistance to infection, such as Hodgkin's disease, lymphoma or leukemia, kidney failure, multiple myeloma, nephrotic syndrome, HIV infection or AIDS, damaged spleen, or no spleen, or organ transplant.

 - Anyone ages 2-64 who is taking a drug or treatment that lowers the body's resistance to infection, such as long-term steroids, certain cancer drugs, or radiation therapy.

-Who should not get the pneumonia vaccine?
+Who should not get the pneumococcal pneumonia vaccine?